substack/tabby/readme.markdown

 ## var t = tabby(target)

 Create a new tabby instance `t` bound to the element or query selector `target`.

-## t.createStream()

-Hook up a request channel directly to the server.

-Otherwise xhr is used to fetch content on demand.

 # browser events